PMNH Plans To Construct Outdoor Volcano Display To Inspire Students Learning Geography - UrduPoint

 Most volcanoes have steep sides but some can be gently sloping mountains or even flat tablelands, plateaus or plains.

-Volcanism usually takes place at the plate boundaries due to the movement of tectonic plates.
+Volcanism usually takes place at plate boundaries due to the movement of tectonic plates.

 In Pakistan, Koh-e-Sultan, Koh-e-Dalil volcanoes of Cretaceous to Quaternary age (60 million to 02 million years old) at Pachin Koh, tehsil Nokkundi, Chagai district, Baluchistan are examples of past volcanic activity.

-These areas present good promise economic minerals deposits particularly Iron, Sulphur, Molybdenum, Travertine marble and the world largest deposits of Copper-Gold.
+These areas present good economic mineral deposits particularly Iron, Sulphur, Molybdenum, Travertine marble and the world's largest deposits of Copper-Gold.

 Director General, PMNH, Dr. Saima Huma Tanveer said that the PMNH has planned the development of a Volcano Display keeping in view the importance of volcanoes in natural history and the mandate of PMNH to impart education to the students and the general public about the natural history of Pakistan.